ddrous/ncflow/README.md

 <div style="text-align:center"><img src="docs/assets/Tax.png" /></div>

-# TiJAX
+# NCFlow (previously called Nodax and TAX)
-Taylor in JAX: A library for Generalisable Neural ODEs
+Neural Context Flow: A library for Generalisable Neural ODEs

-This is a one-stop shop for all things neural odes for dynamical systems.
+This is a one-stop shop for all things neural odes for dynamical systems (hopefully, WIP).

+What to do: Install the library and run the scripts in the folder `examples/`.

+`pip install -e .`

-Nodax is built around 5 extensible modules:
+NCflow is built around 5 extensible modules:
 - a DataLoader: to store the dataset
 - a Learner: a model and loss function
 - A Trainer: to train
 - a VisualTester: to test and visualize the results

-Diagram showing the flow across the modules.

 A few neural ODE implemented models:
 - One-Per-Env